 After leaving medical school, I decided to go back to my first love and join the creative world.
 I interned at three East End galleries and when I finally ran out of money I got myself a proper paid job at the amazing Royal Academy of Arts before settling at The Prince’s Drawing School (now The Royal Drawing School).
 I used my time at the galleries to write blurbs for artists’ catalogues and biographies for websites.
 My notebook of ideas was bursting at the seams and with a gentle shove from my wonderful husband, inspirational colleagues at the drawing school and the little bean, my beautiful son, growing in my belly, I decided to put pen to paper officially.

 I wrote and wrote and wrote and in 2014 I won the Greenhouse Funny Prize for my book ‘Dave Pigeon’.
-Published by Faber & Faber, Dave Pigeon: How to Deal With Bad Cats and Keep (most of) Your Feathers was the winner of the North Somerset Teachers’ Book Award, Read Aloud category 2016 and the winner of Surrey Libraries’ Children’s Book Award 2017.
-The book was also shortlisted for the Sainsbury’s Children’s Book Awards 2016, the Leicester Libraries Our Best Book Award 2017, the Sheffield Children’s Book Award 2017 and nominated for the Lancashire School Library Service Fantastic Book Awards 2018.
+Published by Faber & Faber, Dave Pigeon: How to Deal With Bad Cats and Keep (most of) Your Feathers was the winner of the North Somerset Teachers’ Book Award, Read Aloud category 2016, the winner of Surrey Libraries’ Children’s Book Award 2017, a winner of the Fantastic Book Awards 2018 and selected as part of the Tom Fletcher Book Club 2, in association with WHSmith.

 I live in London with my husband, our son and our dog.
 When I’m not complaining about how neither my son nor my dog will sit still for a selfie, you can usually find me writing, reading or eating Jaffa Cakes.
 Sometimes you might find me doing all three at the same time.